Lalakai Foketi

-Lalakai Louis Arapeta Foketi (born 22 December 1994) is a professional rugby union player who plays as a centre for Super Rugby team the Waratahs.
-Born in New Zealand, he represents Australia at international level.
+Lalakai Louis Arapeta Foketi (born 22 December 1994) is a professional rugby union player who currently plays as a centre for the Ospreys in the United Rugby Championship (URC).
+Born in New Zealand, he has represented Australia at international level.

+Career

-Professional career
+Early career

-Foketi was named in the Melbourne Rebels extended playing squad for the 2014 Super Rugby season.
+In January 2014, the Melbourne Rebels announced the signing of Foketi ahead of their 2014 season.
+He was later named in the Rebels' extended playing squad before their first pre-season match against the in February.

 He was not expected to feature much during his debut season, however a spate of injuries to Rebels backline players saw him earn a first Super Rugby cap against the on 23 May 2014.

-Foketi was an Australia Schoolboys representative in 2012, and played four matches for the Australia Under 20 side at the 2013 IRB Junior World Championship in France.
+Foketi was an Australia Schoolboys representative in 2012, and played four matches for the Australia under-20s side at the 2013 IRB Junior World Championship in France.
 He also played four matches in the 2014 tournament in New Zealand.

+Bayonne

+In June 2014, Foketi was announced as a new signing for Bayonne in the South of France ahead of the 2014–15 Top 14 season.
+Foketi had failed to break through the domestic rugby of Australia, having played just six professional matches by the time of his transfer.
+Foketi played a total of nine games for Bayonne across the Top 14 and Challenge Cup competitions.

+NRC and NPC

+In 2015, Foketi transferred to the Bay of Plenty in New Zealand's National Provincial Championship (NPC) competition (known as the Mitre 10 cup).
+While there he became a mainstay throughout 2015 and 2016.
+By 2017, Foketi had played in 30 matches, and scored 15 tries.
+During his tenure in New Zealand, Foketi had also played various stints at the Greater Sydney Rams in Australia's National Rugby Championship (NRC).